Pahokee, Florida

 Royal Palms line the main thoroughfare through downtown Pahokee.

-Pahokee is a city located on the shore of Lake Okeechobee in Palm Beach County, Florida, United States.
+Pahokee is a city located on the south-eastern shore of Lake Okeechobee in Palm Beach County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 5,524 in the 2020 census.

 According to the 2020 U.S. Census, 57% of the residents of Pahokee were African American and 33% were Hispanic or Latino.
-In 2018, the Mayor, Kenneth W. Babb, as well as the four members of the City Commission were all African American.
+In 2018, the Mayor as well as four members of the City Commission were all African American.

 History

 Pahokee was incorporated in 1922.
 The name "Pahokee" means "grassy waters" in the Creek language.
-Local residents refer to Pahokee as "The Muck", which signifies the mineral-rich dark soil in which sugar cane, citrus fruits, and corn are grown by agribusinesses.
+Local residents refer to Pahokee as "The K" which is a part of "the Muck" and is known for the mineral-rich dark soil in which sugar cane, citrus fruits, and corn are grown by agribusinesses.
 In the 1930s, it was known as the "Winter Vegetable Capital of the World".

 The city was severely affected, as were the other communities to the south of the lake, by the 1928 Okeechobee hurricane.
 Hurricane Wilma, in 2005, destroyed a newly built marina.